 - If you are receiving a message that the network cannot be found or is too far away when connecting devices to the 2.4 GHz frequency, it could be due to this congestion.
 We recommend switching your router’s channel to 1, 6, or 11 as they do not overlap other channels.

-- A wifi analyzer application can be used on Android devices, or sometimes within your router, to evaluate which channels have the most congestion.
+- A wifi analyser application can be used on Android devices, or sometimes within your router, to evaluate which channels have the most congestion.
 We recommend doing this when you are experiencing setup problems, poor audio and/or video quality, or delays with notifications.

 - Adjust your DHCP lease time.
 The average home router will have a lease time of 8-24 hours.
 Every time the lease renews, there’s a chance your devices will be assigned a different IP address and fall offline for a period of time as a result.
 To resolve this, you can set a longer lease time, give the device a reserved IP address, or set it up with a static IP.